rtiangha/OcherBook/doc/style.md

 Valgrind should be silent.

-Write good error handling.  libfiu should never be able to trigger a crash.
+Write good error handling.  libfiu should never be able to trigger a crash in OcherBook code.